johndpope/pianogame/readme.txt

 Release 0.5.1
 -------------
+NEW: Tooltips on all menu controls and settings.
+NEW: 10 Sample songs from Game Music Themes.
 NEW: "Stray Notes" metric on stats screen
 NEW: "Average Speed" metric on stats screen
 NEW: Box around MIDI input test on title screen